 Our project is based on Mental Health in which we worked with charities such as MhIST to create this video.
 Our aim is to raise awareness that mental health cannot be clearly seen physically and advertise the support people can get.
 The statistics provided throughout were gathered by the charity.
-This was created as part of the NCS programme in partnership with Bolton Lads and Girls Club.
-Watch their excelent work on Youtube
+This was created as part of the NCS program in partnership with Bolton Lads and Girls Club.
+Watch their excellent work on Youtube

 Services you can depend on

-Working with the right people means having a team of professionals who are committed to helping you, with high level of skills and expertise in their fields, this means helping you in understanding each step on your way to recovery.
+Working with the right people means having a team of professionals who are committed to helping you, with a high level of skills and expertise in their fields, this means helping you in understanding each step on your way to recovery.
 This commitment to quality has helped MhIST build a remarkable track record of delivering results.